dakyneko/DakyHapticsOSC/README.md

 # Config

-The sample file `config_sample.yaml` demonstrates VRChat with 3 haptics points connected an ESP32 running Daky firmware connected to Wifi by UDP.
+The sample file `config_sample.yaml` demonstrates VRChat with 3 haptics points controlled by an ESP32 running Daky firmware connected to Wifi by UDP.
 The yaml files has 2 main sections: games and setup.
 You may notice `cfg_head` which is not a section but just a shorthand snippet used multiple times later (YAML reference block).

 ## Game part